silwite/to-do/README.md

 # React Todo App
 This is a simple Todo app built with React, a popular JavaScript library for building user interfaces.
-The app allows users to add, edit, and delete tasks, as well as mark tasks as completed.
+The app allows users to add, edit, and delete tasks, as well as mark tasks as completed.Performing CRUD operations.

 ## Getting Started
 To run the app on your local machine, follow these steps: